-To maintain long-term sobriety, you should find a sponsor very early on in your recovery process and begin working the steps as soon as possible.
+To maintain long-term sobriety, you should find a sponsor early in your recovery process and begin working on the steps as soon as possible.

-The 12 steps of Alcoholics Anonymous were first developed in the mid-1930s as a way for “hopeless alcoholics” to overcome their drinking problems and go on to lead healthy, happy, and productive lives as fully functional members of society.
-Since the program of AA was first established, it has helped millions of men and women from across the globe overcome substance abuse and dependence.
-The success rates of AA are very well documented we at Absolute Awakenings believe in the effectiveness of the 12-step model of addiction recovery because we have witnessed it firsthand, time and time again.
-Many of our current staff members have been actively involved in the program for decades.
+The 12 steps of Alcoholics Anonymous were first developed in the mid-1930s as a way for “hopeless alcoholics” to overcome their drinking problems and lead healthy, happy, and productive lives as fully functional members of society.
+Since the AA program was first established, it has helped millions of men and women from across the globe overcome substance abuse and dependence.
+The success rates of AA are very well documented.
+We at Absolute Awakenings believe in the effectiveness of the 12-step model of addiction recovery because we have witnessed it firsthand, time and time again.
+In addition, many of our current staff members have been actively involved in the program for decades.

 Doing The Twelve Steps in a Treatment Program

-We incorporate 12 step immersion into our comprehensive program of addiction recovery, giving our clients an educational experience while encouraging active involvement while they are still in inpatient treatment.
-One of the main components of the program that we teach in-depth is the 12-step formula.
+We incorporate 12-step immersion into our comprehensive addiction recovery program, giving our clients an educational experience while encouraging active involvement while they are still in inpatient treatment.
+One of the program’s main components we teach in-depth is the 12-step formula.
 We teach our clients what each of the 12 steps means and how to work through them.
-We also teach our clients that for the 12 steps to be effective, they must be worked thoroughly and with a sponsor as a guide.
+We also teach our clients that for the 12 steps to be effective, they must be worked on thoroughly and with a sponsor as a guide.

 Do You Need a Sponsor to Finish the Twelve Steps?

 In short – yes, you do need a sponsor.
-You can attempt to work through the steps on your own but doing so will not be effective.
-To maintain long-term sobriety (which is the whole point of Alcoholics Anonymous, of course) you should find a sponsor very early on in your recovery process and begin working the steps as soon as possible.
-The whole point of having a sponsor is having a mentor, guide, and built-in support system who can hold you accountable while explaining how he or she was able to successfully stay sober for an extended period.
+You can attempt to work through the steps independently, but doing so will not be effective.
+To maintain long-term sobriety (the whole point of Alcoholics Anonymous, of course), you should find a sponsor early in your recovery process and begin working on the steps as soon as possible.
+The whole point of having a sponsor is having a mentor, guide, and built-in support system who can hold you accountable while explaining how they successfully stayed sober for an extended period.
 This is somewhat of a controversial topic.
-Some believe they can successfully work through the 12 steps of AA alone if they follow the directions laid out in the Big Book (a large text that outlines the entire 12 step program of Alcoholics Anonymous).
+Some believe they can successfully work through the 12 steps of AA alone if they follow the directions in the Big Book (a large text that outlines the entire 12-step program of Alcoholics Anonymous).
 The truth is, however, there are many additional benefits to having a sponsor.
 You will not simply sit down with your sponsor and read from a book.
 Your sponsor will also:

 - Be there for you whenever you hit a rough patch in your recovery